12-year-old shot, man stabbed at Saturday night party in Walterboro - NewsBreak

 WALTERBORO, S.C.
 (WCSC) - As Walterboro Police continue to investigate a weekend shooting that injured four, including a 12-year-old boy, small business owners nearby say they are worried.
 Police arrived at 252 Signature Events around 9 p.m.
 Saturday and found a 12-year-old boy who had been shot three times.
 Three...

 WALTERBORO, S.C.
-(WCBD) – Authorities are investigating an incident that left three injured in downtown Walterboro Saturday night.
-Chief Barry McRoy with Colleton County Fire Rescue said crews responded to reports of a stabbing and shooting at the 200 block of East Washington Street around 9 p.m.
-Saturday.
-Authorities believe a fight broke out that […]
+(WCBD) — A man and a 12-year-old boy were shot and another man was stabbed Saturday night during a fight in downtown Walterboro, authorities said.
+Colleton County Fire Rescue Chief Barry McRoy said crews responded about 9 p.m. to reports of a stabbing and shooting in the 200 block of East Washington Street. […]

 IN THIS ARTICLE